microsoft/DeepSpeed/blogs/deepspeed-gds/README.md

 # Acknowlegements
-This work is the result of a deep collaboration between Microsoft and Nvidia.
+This work is the result of a deep collaboration between Microsoft and NVIDIA.
 The contributors include Joe Mayer, Martin Cai, and Olatunji Ruwase from Microsoft; Kiran Modukuri, Vahid Noormofidi, Sourab Gupta, and Sandeep Joshi from Nivida.